 Let’s then look at the IHS symbol right above the entrance of the Church of the Gesu, the mother church of the Jesuits, in Rome:

-So, there we have the Templar cross on top of the H, only in color black here as opposed to the usual red.
+There we have the Templar cross on top of the H, only in color black as opposed to the usual red.